Durzn/BracketHighlighter/README.md

 High CPU usage can occur.
 This cannot be avoided, because the extension has to search through the text in a file.
 If it gets too bad, try increasing the timeOutValue and/or reduce the maxLineSearchCount.

+Multiple ranges to highlight which share the same parent scope don't behave well with the blurring option enabled.
+This will likely not be fixed.

 ## Release Notes
 For all notes please refer to the changelog.
 Only the latest 3 releases will be shown here.

+## [2.0.0]
+- Added hotkeys to jump to/out of highlighted symbols.
+- Cursors which aren't in a highlighted range will be removed when jumping.
+- Added hotkey to select all the text between symbols (not including the symbols).
+- Made the default settings way less aggressive to look at.

 ## [1.8.1]
 - Fixed bug where multi cursor highlighting wouldn't work.